Available with Maritime Charting license.

 Electronic Navigational Chart (ENC)

-A feature catalogue is a document that describes the content of a data product and is defined for each product specification.
+A feature catalogue is an S-100 document that describes the feature and attributes that define the content of a data product.

 Long Name (LNAM)

 Long Name (LNAM) is a required object identifier that is a 17-character concatenation of the Producing Agency (AGEN), Feature Identification Number (FIDN), and Feature Identification Subdivision (FIDS) components.
-LNAM is used for every S-101 feature.
+LNAM is used for every feature in both S-57 and S-101 product specifications.

 Maximum Display Scale

-The maximum display scale represents the largest scale from the display scale range of the dataset.
+The maximum display scale represents the largest scale from the display scale range of the S-101 dataset.

 Minimum Display Scale

-The minimum display scale represents the smallest scale of the display scale range of the dataset.
+The minimum display scale represents the smallest scale of the display scale range of the S-101 dataset.

 - 0,1—Instance is not required; there can be only one instance.